MubarikaChowdhury/Covid19_hospitalization/README.md

 ## Introduction
-The aim of this project was to apply the skills learned in Advanced R programming class in wrangling, cleaning, and extracting information from the CDC's [open data repository](https://healthdata.gov/Health/COVID-19-Community-Profile-Report/gqxm-d9w9) related to the Delta variant of COVID-19 for three Florida Counties namely Miami-Dade, Palm Beach, and  Broward.
+The aim of this project was to apply the skills learned in Advanced R programming class in wrangling, cleaning, and extracting information from the CDC's [open data repository](https://healthdata.gov/Health/COVID-19-Community-Profile-Report/gqxm-d9w9) related to the Delta variant of COVID-19 hospitalization tren for three Florida Counties namely Miami-Dade, Palm Beach, and  Broward.

 ## Our Processs